What Does a Change of Perspective do for Creativity?

 Just like you, we need to balance focus with creativity: we know that we need to become experts at embracing and integrating change, all the while maintaining our focus.

-Marketer, teacher and triathlete, Bonnie Herron wrote her entire first novel,"My Courage Rises," a story that works its courageous way from Scotland to Vancouver Island to the Big Apple, in the Cook Street Village Starbucks in Victoria, British Columbia, Canada.
+Teacher and triathlete, Bonnie Herron wrote her entire first novel, "My Courage Rises," a story that works its courageous way from Scotland to Vancouver Island to the Big Apple, in the Cook Street Village Starbucks in Victoria, British Columbia, Canada.

-If you can't quite manage a daily commute to Yosemite National Park, the Pacific Coast of North America, any coast of Australia or a four-wheeled workspace, fear not:
+If you can not quite manage a daily commute to Yosemite National Park, the Pacific Coast of North America, any coast of Australia or a four-wheeled workspace, fear not: Get the free Orbit app and discover amazing creative spaces.

 1. The Phenomenon of Fixation